Learn - Publishing a Budget

 Behind the scenes

-A few details the screen does not surface directly:
+A few details the screen does not show directly:

-Created with AIbadge on the preview card flags only that the budget itself was originally generated with Integrated AI; it has no effect on publish or view.
+Created with AIbadge only records how the budget was originally created; it has no effect on publishing.

 Related pages

-- Your Public Profile: the page that lists every public budget you have published, the four Show toggles that control its visibility, and what happens when you rename your username.
+- Your Public Profile: the page that lists your public budgets, and the Show toggles that control it.

-- Your Account: editing your username and what happens to your published work if you delete your account.
+- Your Account: your username, and what account deletion does to published work.